pierre-rouleau/pel/doc/pel-manual.rst

 **F11** key quickly followed by the **F1** key.
 Emacs will list PEL's **F11** key bindings inside the ``*Help*`` buffer.

-You can also open the local copy of the  PDF *semi-quick* sheet file that describes the commands and key bindings accessible through a given key prefix by using the **F1** key inside that key prefix.
+You can also open the local copy of the  PDF *reference* sheet file that describes the commands and key bindings accessible through a given key prefix by using the **F1** key inside that key prefix.
 For example, as described in section `PEL Help Support`_, the PEL key prefix